Oswald Peraza Preview, Player Props: Yankees vs. Astros

-Oswald Peraza -- with an on-base percentage of .118 in his past 10 games, 135 points lower than his season-long percentage -- will be in action for the New York Yankees versus the Houston Astros, with Justin Verlander on the hill, on September 1 at 8:10 PM ET.
+After hitting .061 with a walk in his past 10 games, Oswald Peraza and the New York Yankees face the Houston Astros (who will hand the ball to Hunter Brown) at 7:10 PM ET on Saturday.

-In his previous game he had a hitless performance (0-for-2) against the Tigers.
+In his last game he had a hitless showing (0-for-4) against the Astros.

 Oswald Peraza Game Info & Props vs. the Astros